 Studying at Cambridge is no more expensive than studying at other top universities in England, and we have one of the best bursary systems in the country.
 Our students can get support from both University and Newnham sources, ranging from book and travel grants, scholarships and prizes to hardship funds.

 Much of our funding for access work and student support and bursaries comes from past Newnhamites, who often choose to contribute to student support.
+Often this is a way for past Newnhamites to give back, after having received support as students themselves.
 As a result, we have very generous provision, including rent subsidies, college bursaries and other support.